 Questionnaires, Scales and Data

-Our study questionnaires, scales and data for the first four waves of FAS (1998-2002) were deposited as digital data in the University of Michigan Inter-university Consortium for Political and Social Research (ICPSR).
+Our study questionnaires, scales and data for the first four waves of FAS (1994-2002) were deposited as digital data in the University of Michigan Inter-university Consortium for Political and Social Research (ICPSR).
 Data and questionnaires for additional waves and FAS G2 are available upon request.
-Visit the ICPSR website for more information and to download the data.